sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 # Organizers

 **Stephen Ibanez** is a PhD Candidate at Stanford University working with Professor Nick McKeown.
-His research focuses improving the programmability of network devices in two key areas: traffic management and stateful packet processing.
+His research focuses on developing novel and programmable packet processing architectures.
 He leads the programmable traffic management sub-working group within P4.org.
 He has hosted numerous P4 related tutorials at venues including SIGCOMM and P4 Workshops, and he also leads the P4->NetFPGA community of developers and users.

 **Changhoon (Chang) Kim** is CTO of Applications at Barefoot Networks and is also working actively for the P4 Language Consortium (P4.org).
 Before getting involved with P4.org and Barefoot, he worked at Windows Azure, Microsoft’s cloud-service division, and led engineering and research projects on the architecture, performance, and management of datacenter networks.
 Chang is interested in programmable networking, network monitoring and diagnostics, application acceleration, self-configuring/running networks, and debugging and diagnosis of large-scale distributed systems.
 Many of his engineering and research contributions — including In-band Network Telemetry, Tiny Packet Programs, VL2, Seawall, EyeQ, Ananta, and SEATTLE — are adopted in large production systems and services.
 He received a few awards, including best paper awards from top-notch conferences, including SIGCOMM, NSDI, and FAST.